Morr0/Atheer/ROADMAP.md

 ### List of things if have time:
 - Extract all string constants referenced both in razor and C# into their respective classes
 - Extract all words to an international word class (basically add very basic internationalizing support)
+- Limit size of image uploaded to 4MB
+- Complete the JSON feed to full specs
 -

 ### List of longer term goals (not in order):